picsolab/Information_Seeking_in_Academic_Conference/README.md

 ## Publication

 If you make use of this data set, please cite:
-Xidao Wen, Yu-Ru Lin, Christoph Trattner, and Denis Parra.
-2014.
-Twitter in academic conferences: usage, networking and participation over time.
-In Proceedings of the 25th ACM conference on Hypertext and social media (HT '14).
-ACM, New York, NY, USA, 285-290.
-DOI=http://dx.doi.org/10.1145/2631775.2631826

-Wen, Xidao, and Yu-Ru Lin.
-"Tweeting Questions in Academic Conferences: Seeking or Promoting Information?." iConference 2015 Proceedings (2015).

 Wen, X., & Lin, Y. R. (2015, November).
 Information Seeking and Responding Networks in Physical Gatherings: A Case Study of Academic Conferences in Twitter.
 In Proceedings of the 2015 ACM on Conference on Online Social Networks (pp. 197-208).
 ACM.

-Wen, X., Lu, D., Lin, Y. R., & López, C. (2016, November).
-The Roles of Information Seeking Dynamics in Sustaining the Community Participation.
-In Collaboration and Internet Computing (CIC), 2016 IEEE 2nd International Conference on (pp. 357-362).
-IEEE.